Stability of local tip pool sizes: Notations and setting

 \subsection{Peer-to-peer network}

-There are several factors that should be considered when modelling a peer-to-peer (P2P) network, including the number and distribution of participants, the speed and capacity of the network connections, and the rules governing the creation and exchange of data.

-We consider a peer-to-peer network with $N$ nodes and denote the set of nodes by $\Nodes:=\{1,\ldots, N\}$.
-These nodes can create (or issue) and exchange blocks of data without the need of a central authority.
+We consider a peer-to-peer network with $N$ nodes, $\Nodes:=\{1,\ldots, N\}$, that create and exchange blocks without a central authority.
+Because blocks propagate through the network with nonzero latency, different nodes hold different local perceptions of the current state.

-Nodes communicate their blocks on the P2P network, leading to communication delays and, thus, different local perceptions of the system's state.
-The network latency is the time it takes for a block to travel from the source node to the destination node and can be affected by a number of factors, including the distance between the two nodes, the speed of the network connection, and the amount of traffic on the network at the time the message is sent.
-Network latency is an important factor in the performance of a communication network, as it can affect the speed at which information is transmitted and the overall reliability of the network.